 Piriformis Syndrome Diagnosis

 There is no definitive test for piriformis syndrome.
 In many cases, there is a history of trauma to the area, repetitive, vigorous activity such as long-distance running, or prolonged sitting.
 Diagnosis of piriformis syndrome is made by the patient’s report of symptoms and by physical exam using a variety of movements to elicit pain to the piriformis muscle.
-In some cases, a contracted or tender piriformis muscle can be found on physical exam.
+In some cases, a contracted or tender piriformis muscle can be found during a physical exam.

 Because symptoms can be similar in other conditions, radiologic tests such as MRIs may be required to rule out other causes of sciatic nerve compression, such as a herniated disc.